Toolkit and library for efficient BPF-based kernel tracing

 - The project must be open source.
 All source code must be licensed under an open source license.
 Any documentation must be licensed under an open license.

-- The project must be using eBPF as its underlying core technology, in other words, a project would lose its purpose if the eBPF parts are removed.
+- The project must be using eBPF as its underlying core technology (in other words, a project would lose its purpose if the eBPF parts are removed) or help accelerate the adoption of eBPF in production.

 In order to be listed as a "Major" project, a project must meet all of the requirements above, plus: